roberthodgen/phonegap-mwbarcodescanner/README.md

 or

     phonegap local plugin add LOCAL_PATH_TO_THE_FOLDER_WITH_PLUGIN (if you are adding from local folder)

+* Perform initial build for each platform (repeat the command twice if not working after first time, seems there's a bug in phonegap 3.3)

+    phonegap local build ios
+    phonegap local build android
+    phonegap local build wp8

 * Add a button to index.html which will call the scanner: